FSITR/Visualisations/README.md

-This repository contains examples of different visualisations using matplotlib
+- This repository contains examples of different visualisations using matplotlib.
+- Each visualisation contains a .csv of dummy data, which you replce with your own data to begin reusing the visualisation.